Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 ## Log

+### Day 62: March 4, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:*
+- inspecting Testbed in Angular to help with unmock tests in Angular

+:thought_balloon: *Thoughts:* I am getting closer to understanding what is happening but I am still missing something key to making it work.
+I get errors in my test.
+I removed a lot of the code and really wnat to start over.
+My incremental edits my be causing more issues than they are solving.
+Not many resources deal with testing services in Angular.
+I will return to this after a lunch break.

+:floppy_disk: *Link to work:* stripBartApi
+:egg:
+:beer:
+:sleeping::zzz:

 ### Day 61: March 3, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* adding unmock to Angular app to test API call.